 When the hull and the bran are removed from rice many important nutrients are lost.
 Because Black Rice retains this outer shell it retains these many nutrients, including fibre, which allows the sugar from the grain to be absorbed over a longer period of time.
 This may lower the risk of Type 2 diabetes, control weight and will keep the digestive system clean and healthy.

-This potent root has all the benefits of yellow and red maca, however it is the anthocyanin content the raises this particular strain of maca into a league of its own.
+This potent root has all the benefits of yellow and red maca, however it is the anthocyanin content that raises this particular strain of maca into a league of its own.
 Studies show that Black Maca is the best type of maca to combat fatigue and adrenal stress, whilst the strong antioxidant content can enhance memory and problem solving skills – especially in the elderly.
 In addition, Black Maca has been shown to have a particularly supportive effect on men’s reproductive health.

 Black Sesame Tahini